 Stroke is a medical emergency!
 Call 911 immediately!

-At UofL Health, we are committed to being one of the top health care systems in the country for providing aggressive, proven stroke care.
-Residents of the Louisville and Southern Indiana region who suffer a stroke can be confident they will receive the highest level of stroke care possible here.
+At UofL Health, we are committed to being one of the top health care systems in the country for providing aggressive, evidence-based stroke care.
+Residents of the Louisville and Southern Indiana region who suffer a stroke can be confident they will receive the highest level of stroke care possible at our facilities.

 Comprehensive Stroke Center at UofL Health - UofL Hospital